Curved Koszul duality of algebras over unital versions of binary operads: Conventions, background, and recollections

-This also allows to produce functorial resolutions of algebras over these operads, using the bar/cobar constructions.
-Indeed, the twisting morphism $\kappa : \PP^{\ashk} \to \PP$ induces an adjunction $\Omega_{\kappa} \dashv B_{\kappa}$ between the categories of $\PP^{\ashk}$-coalgebras and $\PP$-algebras, and if $\PP$ is Koszul, then $\Omega_{\kappa}B_{\kappa}(-)$ is a functorial cofibrant replacement functor.
-For example, for the operad $\Ass$, this gives the usual bar-cobar resolution of an algebra.
-For the operad $\Com$, the resolution obtained is (up to degree shifts) the free commutative algebra on the Harrison complex of the initial commutative algebras, together with some differential.
+\begin{example} The operads $\Ass$, $\Com$, $\Lie$, and $\Pois_{n}$ are all Koszul.
+For the operad $\Ass$, $\Omega_\kappa \dashv B_\kappa$ gives the usual bar-cobar resolution.
+For $\Com$, the resolution obtained is (up to degree shifts) the algebra of Chevalley--Eilenberg cochains on the Harrison complex. \end{example}